Frequently Asked Questions

 What are the toilets like?

-Most, if not all, of the ones you use will be sit down and flushable.
+Most of the ones you use will be sit down and flushable.

 • What should I pack for my trip?